Masochism, sadism, sexual fantasy, voyeurism and mutual relationships

 Sadistic sexual fantasy

-Sadistic sexual fantasies can also be understood as protest, and protection, against loneliness.
+Sadistic sexual fantasies can also be understood as a protest, and a protection, against loneliness.
 Creating an inner world populated by persecutors and victims.
 Transforming real grievance into a fantasy of control and possible revenge.
 A retaliatory reversal of the omnipotent control, or absence, felt to be suffered at the hands of incomplete caregivers.
-A coping strategy.
+Another coping strategy.

-These sadistic fantasies are often targeted towards the female body.
+These sadistic fantasies are often targeted towards a female body.
 This is part of a misrepresentation of the responsibility for care.
 Ignoring the part played by men, wider family, community and culture in inadequate care.
-Another problem, of sadistic sexual fantasy, is that coping mechanisms tend to become less useful over time.
+As we may be aware coping mechanisms tend to become less useful over time.
 Making it more likely those fantasies may be problematically acted out.
-So, I suggest, another stage in a successful developmental journey can be the voyeuristic appreciation of the sexual representations of others.
+So another stage in a successful developmental journey can be the voyeuristic appreciation of the sexual representations of others.

 Voyeurism